 Poor Jude.
 Life somehow got in the way.
 Jude was the first adult book I ever read.
 Bromley Public Library.
 A strange choice really, especially given the ending!
 Even so, I could tell there was something magical about it – the power of writing and dreams. https://uk.pinterest.com/longvictorian2/thomas-hardy/

 No. 7.
 Arabella Donn and Jude Fawley from Jude the Obscure Spoiler alert!
 Wonderful writing, but such a sad tale.
 Jude was the first adult book I ever read.
-Bromley Public Library.
-A strange choice really, especially given the ending!
-Even so, I could tell there was something magical about it.
-"But his dreams were… Continue reading 11 worst couples in literature: Arabella Donn & Jude Fawley from Jude the Obscure
+Thank you, Bromley Public Library.
+A strange choice for a child really, especially given the ending!
+Even so, I could tell there was something magical about… Continue reading 11 worst couples in literature: Arabella Donn & Jude Fawley from Jude the Obscure

 No. 8.
 Dorothea and Edward Casaubon from Middlemarch (George Eliot) Spoiler alert!
 Another of Eliot’s brilliant portraits of a hopeless pairing.
 Dorothea (“Dodo”) is a sheltered and intense young woman with a background in English and Swiss Puritanism: Riding was an indulgence which she allowed herself in spite of conscious qualms; she felt she enjoyed… Continue reading 11 worst couples in literature: Dorothea & Edward Casaubon from Middlemarch